ystia/yorc/doc/plugins.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An operation executor could be implemented exactly in the same way than a delegate executor,
-expect that it need to support two different functions, ``ExecOperation`` and ``ExecOperationAsync``.
+except that it need to support two different functions, ``ExecOperation`` and ``ExecOperationAsync``.
-The first one is the more common usecase while the latest is designed to handle asynchronous
+The first one is the more common use case while the latest is designed to handle asynchronous
 (non-blocking for long running) operations, like jobs execution typically.
 In this guide we will focus on ``ExecOperation`` please read our documentation about jobs for more
 details on asynchronous operations.